-9 Things That Can Happen To Your Body If You're Seriously Dehydrated
+Things That Can Happen When You're Dehydrated

 Keeping yourself hydrated in the day is so important for maintaining high energy levels, stable mood, and proper balance.
 Not re-filling a water bottle throughout the day can definitely impact your wellbeing, and what can happen to your body when you're dehydrated can be quite scary and uncomfortable.
 If you're prone to forgetting to drink up, try setting an alarm or keeping a water bottle on your desk to act as a reminder.
 You can also add natural flavors, such as fresh fruit or herbs, to the water to jazz it up.

 As a certified health coach, I work on keeping the body healthy and balanced, and when you're deficient in liquids, you're likely to feel out of whack.
 You might experience low energy, greater appetite surges, or lightheadedness, which are common and totally normal when you're lacking in fluids.
 Since the body is made up of mostly water, it needs to be replenished to keep organs functioning and hormones stable.
 You also lose water through sweating, such as exercise, and going to the bathroom, so being wary of the loss during the day can help you remember to take a few sips.
 Here are 9 signs that you might be dehydrated and are in need of some extra water.

 "Dehydration can lead to fainting and lightheadedness," advises Elizabeth Ann Shaw, MS, RDN, CLT, over email with Bustle.
 "Dehydration in the body can cause your entire balance to be altered," explains Shaw, and so when you're not drinking enough, you might feel thrown off from normal functioning.

 2. Dry Nails